-Chateau du Glana St. Julien, Bordeaux producer, with wine tasting notes, wine and food pairing tips, best vintages, a history of the property, information on wine making and terroir.
+Learn everything about Chateau du Glana St. Julien, with wine tasting notes and wine with food pairing tips.
+Learn the best vintages, a history of the property, information on the vineyards, and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all the best Bordeaux Wine Producer Profiles

-Chateau du Glana dates back to 1870, when the Saint Julien estate was created.
-Prior to 1870, some of the vineyard was once a part of the neighboring Chateau Saint-Pierre.
-However, the modern era for the estate is much younger.
-That stars in 1961, when it was purchased by Gabriel Meffre.
+Chateau du Glana dates back to 1870 when the Saint Julien estate was created.
+Prior to 1870, some of the vineyards were once a part of the neighboring Chateau Saint-Pierre.
+However, the modern era for the estate is more recent.
+That starts in 1961 when it was purchased by Gabriel Meffre.
 At the time of the purchase, Chateau du Glana was in a sad state of dilapidation.

 Chateau du Glana Vineyards, Terroir, Grapes, Winemaking

 To produce the wine of Chateau du Glana, the wine is vinified in large, traditional cement vats.
 Malolactic fermentation takes place in tank.
 The wines are aged in 40% new, French oak barrels for 12 months.
-The production is on average close to 15,000 cases per vintage.
+The production is on average close to 24,,000 cases of wine per vintage.
 There is a second wine, Pavillon du Glana.

-Serving and Decanting Chateau du Glana with the Best Wine, Food, Pairing Tips
+Serving Chateau du Glana with the Best Wine, Food, Pairing Tips

 Château du Glana Wine Tasting Notes